 The Internet Gambling or Online Casino business is currently the fastest growing business in the world.
 Revenue for year 2006 was estimated at over USD $8-9 Billion.
 2017 was estimated at USD $46 Billion, it is estimated by 2020 to be between USD $84-94 Billion.

-An Online Casino is a form of gambling over the internet.
+An Internet Casino is a form of gambling over the internet.
 A gambler can place wagers from his home on various games using a computer and a modem connected to the internet.
-Internet casinos vary in what they contain, but most if not all have basic Las Vegas style games (Blackjack, Poker, Slots, Bingo, Roulette), as well as sportsbooks, lotteries and other forms of gambling.
+Online casinos vary in what they contain, but most if not all have basic Las Vegas style games (Blackjack, Poker, Slots, Bingo, Roulette), as well as sportsbooks, lotteries and other forms of gambling.
 A gambler uses his credit card for a cash advance, giving him virtual chips or "V-Chips."
 The gambler uses those chips as he would in any ordinary casino.
 On the screen is what you would see in almost any Virtual Casino Gaming Software that is sold in computer software stores - Only this time, the gambler is wagering for real money.

 The Wizard of Odds site provides an excellent introduction as to how online games work.